Treehouse of Horror X

 "Treehouse of Horror X" is the fourth episode of the eleventh season of the American animated television series The Simpsons, and the tenth annual Treehouse of Horror episode, consisting of three self-contained segments.
 It first aired on the Fox network in the United States on Halloween, 1999.
 In "I Know What You Diddily-Iddily-Did", the Simpsons cover up a murder and are haunted by an unseen witness.
 In "Desperately Xeeking Xena", Lisa and Bart gain superpowers and must rescue Xena star Lucy Lawless from the Comic Book Guy's alter ego The Collector, and in "Life's a Glitch, Then You Die", Homer causes worldwide destruction thanks to the Y2K bug.

 "Treehouse of Horror X" was directed by Pete Michels and written by Ron Hauge, Donick Cary and Tim Long.
 The episode contains numerous parodies and references to horror and science fiction works, including Doctor Who, I Know What You Did Last Summer and Battlestar Galactica.
 It also features actress Lucy Lawless and actors Tom Arnold, and Dick Clark as themselves.
 In its original broadcast, the episode was seen by approximately 8.7 million viewers, finishing in 34th place in the ratings the week it aired.
 Since its airing, the episode received positive reviews from critics.
 A spin-off comic book series based on the segment "Desperately Xeeking Xena", entitled Simpsons Super Spectacular, has been published by Bongo Comics since 2005.

 Plot

 "I Know What You Diddily-Iddily-Did"

-The Simpsons are driving through a fog when Marge runs over Ned Flanders, killing him.
+The Simpsons are driving through a fog when Marge accidentally runs over Ned Flanders, killing him.
 The next day, Homer stages Ned's death.
 Soon after Ned's funeral, during which Homer almost unwittingly confesses to Ned's murder, the family finds the words "I Know What You Did" written on their house and car.
 They are terrorized by a cloaked, hook-wielding figure, and flee.
 When their car breaks down, they discover that Ned is the cloaked figure.
 He was not killed because he was bitten by a werewolf just before the accident.
 The full moon appears and Ned turns into a werewolf.
 Marge, Bart, Maggie and Lisa run away but Homer is caught, and taunts the werewolf while he is mauled to death.